-Lone star ticks are named for the single white spot on the backs of the adult females.
+Lone star ticks are named for their single white spot on the backs of the adult females.
 The spot can vary from cream to bronze/gold and can even appear iridescent at close range.
 Females are about 1/4 inch long, and 1/2 inch or longer when fully engorged.
-Adult males have lightly colored patterns the outside of their bodies.
+Adult males have light colored patterns on the outside of their bodies.

-Like the other ticks in the New England are, lone star ticks are three-host ticks.
+Like the other ticks in New England are, lone star ticks are three-host ticks.
 This means that they need to feed on a different host at each level of development in order to complete their lifecycle.
 The three levels are larva, nymph, and adult.
-The most common host for all three stages is the white-tailed deer.
-However, they feed on a wide variety of animals, including humans.
-Lone star ticks are vectors of serious diseases like Rocky Mountain Spotted Fever, tularemia, ehrlichiosis, and STARI (southern tick-associated rash illness), and alpha-gal.
-Alpha-gal is an allergy to red meat that develops in some people after the bite of a lone star tick.

 When are Lone Star Ticks a Problem?